maquinl/Microsoft-Copilot-Experience-pubsec/Instructions/Labs/Task_3_Create_a_Program_pitch_presentation.md

     ![Screenshot showing the Share menu and the Copy Link option highlighted.](../Labs/Media/share-menu-with-copy-link.png)

-1. Launch Microsoft PowerPoint from your browser ([PowerPoint.new](https://PowerPoint.new)) or use the desktop application.
+1. Launch Microsoft PowerPoint from your browser (<a href="https://PowerPoint.new" target="_blank">PowerPoint.new</a>) or use the desktop application.

 1. Open a new blank presentation.